Kannupada Poguthaiya: Plot

 Ponnambalam who also lives in the same village does not like Vetrivel and he informs Subramani that Vetrivel and Gowri are in illegitimate relationship which angers Subramani.
 But suddenly Gowri vomits and faints.
 Ramakrishnan, Father of Gowri informs everyone happily that Gowri should be pregnant.
 But Subramani is shocked as he has decided to have kids only after Vetrivel gets married.
 Now Subramani also doubts the relationship between his brother Vetrivel and Gowri.
 He shouts at Vetrivel and Vetrivel leaves the home after hearing painful words from his brother.

 Paramasivam and Parvathy get angry seeing Subramani's activities and scold him.
 Also a flashback is told where Vetrivel is actually the son of Vasudevar Ayya who was a wealthy man in the village.
 Paramasivam worked as a driver in Parvathy's home and they marry each other.
 This angers Parvathy's father Angaala Thevar and her brother Maniyaandar, and they try to kill the couple.
 They run to Vasudevar Ayya's village for help and Vasudevar Ayya saves them.
 But when Angaala Thevar and Maniyaandar try to kill the couple, they kill Vasudevar Ayya.
 Now Vasudevar Ayya orders them to stay out of village and hands over his son Vetrivel and all the properties to Paramasivam and Parvathy.

 In the meantime, doctor checks Gowri and informs that she is not pregnant.
 Subramani realises his mistake and apologises to Vetrivel and Gowri.
 Finally Vetrivel is married to Rasathi on request of Gowri and also wins the heart of her father.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar.
-The song "Mookuthi Muthazhagu" is loosely based on "Innalu Ye Mabbulo" from Telugu film Ugadi (1997) composed by Krishna Reddy while "Kannoramai" is based on "Kavvinchake O Prema" from Telugu film Raja also composed by Rajkumar.